arhamgarg/kafka-streamer/README.md

 ./producer
 ```

-The producer will generate 10 random stock trade messages and send them to the `sample_data_stock_trades` topic.
+The producer will generate 10 random stock trade messages and send them to the `stock_trades` topic.
 After sending the messages, the producer will exit.

 You should see the messages appear in the consumer's terminal.